Brill-Noether reconstruction of index one prime Fano threefolds: Introduction

-The Brill--Noether reconstruction of $X$ depends on an appropriately chosen induced stability condition $\sigma$ on $\Ku(X)$ a priori.
-In \cite{Pertusi2021serreinv}, the authors show that every induced stability condition on the Kuznetsov component of an index one prime Fano threefold of genus $g\geq 6$ is Serre-invariant (see Definition~\ref{Serre_invariant_stab}).
-Moreover, in \cite[Theorem 4.25]{JLLZ} and \cite[Theorem 3.1]{FeyzbakhshPertusi2021stab}, the authors show the uniqueness of Serre-invariant stability conditions on $\Ku(X)$.
-Thus if $E\in\Ku(X)$ is a stable object for every Serre-invariant stability condition and $\Phi:\Ku(X)\simeq\Ku(X')$ is an equivalence of Kuznetsov components, then $\Phi(E)$ is also stable with respect to any Serre-invariant stability condition.
-As a result, we prove \emph{refined categorical Torelli theorems} for all prime Fano threefolds of index one and genus $g\geq 6\colon$
+A priori, this Brill--Noether reconstruction of $X$ depends on the choice of a stability condition $\sigma$ on $\Ku(X)$.
+However, the uniqueness of Serre-invariant stability conditions on $\Ku(X)$ was proved in \cite{jacovskis2024categorical,FeyzbakhshPertusi2021stab}.
+Hence, if $E\in \Ku(X)$ is stable with respect to a Serre-invariant stability condition and $\Phi\colon \Ku(X)\simeq \Ku(X')$ is an equivalence of Kuznetsov components, then $\Phi(E)$ is stable with respect to any Serre-invariant stability condition on $\Ku(X')$.
+As a consequence, we prove refined categorical Torelli theorems for all prime Fano threefolds of index one and genus $g\geq 6$.